Sorry, we couldn't find any results matching this search

 Recreational therapy is a planned treatment intervention using recreation to help individuals with physical, emotional, or cognitive limitations to gain better functional ability.
 Treatment plans are designed for each individual through the licensed recreation therapist in respect of his or her needs and goals.
 Arts and crafts, sports, games, music, and outdoor adventures are general examples of such activities undertaken for an individual quality-of-life improvement.

-These are the different benefits of recreation therapy influencing different spectrums of life:
+These are the various benefits of recreation therapy influencing different spectrums of life:

-Physical Health: Therapy of physical activities will help in developing strength, stamina, and coordination; it helps in overall fitness and well-being.
+Physical Health: The therapy of different physical activities will help one develop strength, stamina, and coordination; it helps one in overall fitness and well-being.

-Mental Health: Symptoms of anxiety, depression, and stress can be reduced, and emotional wellness can be improved with recreational activities.
+Mental Health: Symptoms of anxiety and depression and stress can be reduced and emotional wellness can be improved by recreational activities.

 Social Skills: Recreation therapy enhances the traits of socializing and communicating among people to develop relations and improve their circle.